 It is not possible to predict fully the effects of current or future regulation.
-However, it is possible that developments in government regulation of various types of derivative instruments, such as speculative position limits on certain types of derivatives, or limits or restrictions on the counterparties with which a Fund engages in derivative transactions, may limit or prevent a Fund from using or limit a Fund's use of these instruments effectively as a part of its investment strategy, and could adversely affect a Fund's ability to achieve its investment goals.
-The Adviser will continue to monitor developments in the area, particularly to the extent regulatory changes affect a Fund's ability to enter into desired swap agreements.
-New requirements, even if not directly applicable to a Fund, may increase the cost of a Fund's investments and cost of doing business.
+However, it is possible that developments in government regulation of various types of derivative instruments, such as speculative position limits on certain types of derivatives, or limits or restrictions on the counterparties with which the COMB Fund engages in derivative transactions, may limit or prevent the COMB Fund from using or limit the COMB Fund's use of these instruments effectively as a part of its investment strategy, and could adversely affect the COMB Fund's ability to achieve its investment goals.
+The Adviser will continue to monitor developments in the area, particularly to the extent regulatory changes affect the COMB Fund's ability to enter into desired swap agreements.
+New requirements, even if not directly applicable to the COMB Fund, may increase the cost of the COMB Fund's investments and cost of doing business.